acumos/security-verification/docs/design.rst

 Portal-Marketplace
 ..................

-Existing calls to the Validation-Security service (deprecated) will be removed and new calls will be required to the Security-Verification service per the supported workflow scanning options and workflow verification gates described in the "Verification Status" and "Scan Invocation" sections.
+Calls will be required to the S-V library per the supported workflow scanning options and workflow verification gates described under `Security Verification`_ section.
 The specific impacts on the Portal-Marketplace component will be analyzed and described here.

 The Portal-Marketplace UI for users and admins will be impacted in various ways.
 The impacts will be described here, and are expected to include at a high level:

-* removal of existing UI elements related to the Validation-Security component
 * UI elements conveying that workflows are blocked due to required/incomplete solution verification, e.g. grayed out workflow options with tooltip hints, popup dialogs explaining why a workflow can't be completed at this time, or additional notification entries.
-* admin of the options for S-V service as described under "Current Release Features"
+* admin of the options for S-V service as described under `Current Release Features`_

 **ALTERNATIVE IMPLEMENTATION**